by Mike Ratliff

 The 10th miracle is found in 4:8.

-When the sun rose, God appointed a scorching east wind, and the sun beat down on the head of Jonah so that he was faint.
-And he asked that he might die and said, “It is better for me to die than to live.”
-(Jonah 4:8 ESV)
+8 When the sun came up God appointed a scorching east wind, and the sun beat down on Jonah’s head so that he became faint and begged with all his soul to die, saying, “Death is better to me than life.”
+Jonah 4:8 (NASB)

 I have told God to kill me several times.
 Go ahead and end this God!
 But, He has not done so and He is still working on me.
 Jonah needed to see the Ninevites the way God did, but he refused.
 God saved them anyway.
 Praise be to God!